meadhbh-hamrick/quiet-text/project/20_Design.md

   <li><p>Paragraphs MAY be thought of as a collection of sentences.
       Sentences are often separated by a period and two spaces or a period and a newline.</p>
-    <p>But sometimes sentences end with single quotes, double quotes, parentheses, square braces, a question mark or an exclaimation point.
+    <p>But sometimes sentences end with single quotes, double quotes, parentheses, square braces, a question mark or an exclamation point.
       So the rule for ending a sentence is: a punctuation mark, an option ending character and then either two lines or a newline.
-      Punctuation marks include a fullstop / period, question mark or exclaimation point.
+      Punctuation marks include a fullstop / period, question mark or exclamation point.
       Ending characters include a single quote, double quote, close parenthesis or close square brace.</p>
     <p>This rule allows the parser to properly identify sentences which contain initials like "H. L. Mencken".
       Ending a line in the middle of such a name could confuse the parser, so the author SHOULD ensure such a sequence occurs.</p>